If you change themes or even switch away from WordPress, you may experience a drop in rankings.

 The content above the fold could sometimes be the reason for a page ranking.
-The page might become less relevant to the searched keywords if it has less content there.
+The page might become less relevant to the searched keywords if it has less content.

 Maintaining the same content is the way to go.
-If it must change, rephrase it to keep the same meaning rather than pushing it below the fold.
+If it must change, rephrase it to reduce the word count while keeping the same meaning rather than pushing it below the fold.

 Keep existing schema markup from the previous site if it exists.

-Performance and other core web vitals should remain similar in any new theme or platform
+Performance and other core web vitals should at least remain similar in any new theme or platform

-The performance of the site now contributes to the ranking process.
+The performance of the site now is now a ranking factor.